iwanders/analysis-ithc-iptsd/README.md

                           |digitizer  |
 ```

-Probalby to communicate to the hardware that the stylus it is still being tracked and it doesn't have to send its 'init' transmission again.
+Probably to communicate to the hardware that the stylus it is still being tracked and it doesn't have to send its 'init' transmission again.

 ### Slim Pen 2 Linux